seedjia chen

 for my gf/fiance/wife i will buy or pick flowers or write a note at least once every month. whether it is a small flower from the side of the road or a big bouquet, a long handwritten letter or a small scribble.
 UNLESS they have a drastically different love language.

-on my mom's side: great grandma started a pineapple farm in vietnam. matriarchal.
+on my mom's side: great grandma started a pineapple farm in vietnam. matriarchal. came to america as vietnam war boat refugees.

 on my dad's side: came from fishermen. royal lineage on my dad's side were phd linguists. that's why i have a way with words (horrendous run-on sentences).